 They don't want to talk about the crime statistics that I gave you this week as it relates to illegal immigrants.

-They don't want to quote Clapper and Comey and Steinbeck and Brennan and General Allen and Mike McCall that are warning us that ISIS will infiltrate the refugee population, that she wants to increase 550%.
+They don't want to quote Clapper and Comey and Steinbeck and Brennan and General Allen and Mike McCall that are warning us that ISIS will infiltrate the refugee population that she wants to increase 550%.

 They don't want to tell you about her Libya failure, her Egypt failure, her Iranian failure, her Iraq failure, her Syria failure, and her Afghanistan and Russia failure.

-They're doing all the bidding for her, as they always do, her number one campaign contributor.
+But Hillary made it one, and her surrogates in the media, don't worry, they're doing all the bidding for her, as they always do, her number one campaign contributor.

 That's the state of American politics.